Outlook

 Apple watch complications (2022)

 We wanted to bring peoples schedules to their wrist.
-A previous member of the Outlook mobile team (I think Wayne Sun?), before my time on the team, had drawn up a concept for an apple watch complication that displayed the calendar horizontally.
+A previous member of the Outlook mobile team before my time, had drawn up a concept for an apple watch complication that displayed the calendar horizontally.
 I had the pleasure of ironing out this idea and bringing it to fruition.
-Balancing event sizes, the grid, colors and hierarchy across the various Watch OS display sizes.
+Balancing event sizes, the grid, colors and hierarchy across the various Watch OS display sizes to make the calendar accessible at a glance.

 Inking (2021)

-We had an internal business goal in 2021 to help promote the different capabilities of Samsungs next-gen devices, as well as Microsofts own new device on the market - the surface duo (RIP).
+We had an internal business goal in 2021 to help promote the different capabilities of Samsungs next-gen devices, as well as Microsofts own new device on the market - the Surface Duo.
 One of the features that we decided to invest in was drawing within an email.
 The scenarios being more playful than practical, but we still wanted to bring the feature to the platforms in a useful and integrated way.

 Conversation actions (2025)